eslint/eslint/docs/src/extend/plugin-migration-flat-config.md

 ## Migrating Rules for Flat Config

 No changes are necessary for the `rules` key in your plugin.
-Everything works the same as with the old configuration system.
+Everything works the same as with the old eslintrc configuration system.

 ## Migrating Processors for Flat Config